Last updated on December 27th, 2021 at 09:26 pm

-You won’t believe this amazing video of Daniel Price, who lives in hobbit house, just outside of Joseph, a small town way out in Eastern Oregon.
-He even manages to survives on a meager $5,000 per year.
+You won’t believe this amazing story of Daniel Price, who lives in real hobbit house.
+The little home is just outside of the small town of Joseph in Eastern Oregon, where he even manages to survives on a meager $5,000 per year.

 Price, who is originally from Oregon, returned home in 1990 and was determined to avoid mortgages or rent and built himself a hobbit house.
 He started with an used meadow he discovered in Joseph, where he began renting it from his neighbors for $100/year.
 In exchange for his ridiculously cheap rent, he cut down trees and repaired fences.

 He’s plugged into the grid and has been approved by the city and county, although he gets water from a spring on the property.
 He showers using water from a river which is powered by propane,